agmip/specifications/Adjustments.rst

     <new>, SLOC, ADJUST(), MULTIPLY, 0.95, , , <5

+**NOTES**

+1. The operator "<new>" represents a new operator that we need to decide upon.
+The current operators "REPLACE" and "FILL" will not work here because this is a temporary modification that will not overwrite the existing value of the variable, but replace it for a range of dates.
+      CHP: I suggest that we use MODTEMP to replace <new> in the DOME function.
+2. Blank fields denote missing optional arguments for startdate and enddate.
-How the date and layer information should be handled is still being discussed.
+3. How the date and layer information should be handled is still being discussed.

 *This format needs to be expanded upon*